An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 As a linear nonclassicality witness, the RAC task is expressed as the simulation game

 where the maximal probability of winning the RAC game using one-way classical communication is \cite{ambainis2008quantum}

 The linear nonclassicality witness in Eq.~\eqref{eq:rac_linear_nonclassicality_witness} can be violated using all quantum resource configurations shown in Fig.~\ref{fig:point-to-point_circuit_ansatzes}.
-For the case of unassisted communication of a qubit, the following success probability of the $n=2$ and $n=3$ RAC games can be achieved \cite{Tavakoli-2015a}
+For the unassisted QC case, the following success probability of the $n=2$ and $n=3$ RAC games can be achieved \cite{Tavakoli-2015a}

 This violation of the classical bound in Eq.~\eqref{eq:rac_classical_bound} and demonstrates nonclassicality and an explicit communication advantage in the RAC task.

 We list the nonclassicality witnesses considered for the prepare-and-measure network in Table~\ref{Table:prepare_and_measure-nonclassicality-witnesses}.
 Three of the considered prepare-and-measure network nonclassicality witnesses have been previously studied.
 Facet $\Fbf_{\PM}^a$ corresponds to a well known dimensionality witness for the $\PM(\sigarb{3,2}{2}{2})$ network and $\Vbf_{\PM}^{\text{RAC}_n}$ corresponds to the $n$-bit random access simulation game, for which we consider the cases where $n=2$ and $n=3$.
 The remaining facet inequalities have not been reported to our knowledge where $\Fbf^b_{\PM}$, $\Fbf^c_{\PM}$, and $\Fbf^d_{\PM}$ bound the $\PM(\sigarb{3,3}{2}{2})$ network while $\Fbf^e_{\PM}$ bounds the $\PM(\sigarb{8,3}{2}{2})$.